 Black Friday in the US is the day right after Thanksgiving that marks the beginning of the holiday season.

-This tradition is only getting stronger year on year and, although the COVID-19 pandemic was expected to slow things down, Black Friday sales were up 18.7% in 2020 compared to the year before.
+What’s more, the tradition seems to keep getting stronger every year despite the COVID-19 pandemic that tried to slow things down, as Black Friday sales were up 18% in 2020 compared to the year before.

 Is something similar expected for 2022?

-While we can’t be certain, we still expect a great buying appetite that will boost sales for online stores, if they take advantage of the big day the right way.
+While we can’t be certain, we still expect a similar turnout that will boost sales for online stores.

-After all, studies have shown that it’s a highly anticipated day by most consumers so the right plan should be put in action beforehand.
+After all, studies have shown that it’s a highly anticipated day for most consumers so business owners need to have the right plan in place beforehand.

 The numbers say it all.

-In one sentence, a day like Black Friday should be strategically planned to make the most out of it.
+In a nutshell, Black Friday needs to be strategically planned so online retailers can make the most of it.

 Let’s get into it.